TaShUOP/Website-RTMP/README.md

 The repository is divided into two main parts:

 1. **Backend (`/backend`)**: A Node.js media server built with `node-media-server` and `socket.io`.
-It ingests the incoming RTMP stream on port `3343` and transcodes/repackages it on the fly into an HTTP-FLV stream (port `3342`).
+It ingests the incoming RTMP stream on port `3343` and automatically packages it on the fly into an **HLS playlist** using FFmpeg.
 It also powers the real-time Live Chat API independently on port `3344` and acts as the production web server serving the frontend on port `8865`.
 2. **Frontend (`/frontend`)**: A React web application powered by Vite.
 It features a custom-designed, World Cup 2026 themed interface (dark mode, neon concentric backgrounds, glassmorphism).
-It uses `flv.js` for ultra-low latency video playback and `socket.io-client` for live chat.
+It uses **`hls.js`** for unified, stable video playback across Desktop and Android, and automatically falls back to native HLS for iOS devices (iPhone/iPad).

 ---